 The kitchen was perfect, 14’x16’ room with only one row of horrible cabinets and a vinyl floor countertop (with lovely burned, melted holes all over).
 There was also a 8’x9’ breakfast room off the kitchen, hello Butler’s Pantry!
-In case you guys are wondering there we have an awesome 14’x15’ dining room off the other side of the kitchen where all the eating will be done, when we are sitting in front of the TV watching How I Met Your Mother.
+In case you guys are wondering we have an awesome 14’x15’ dining room off the other side of the kitchen where all the eating will be done, when wear aren’t sitting in front of the TV watching How I Met Your Mother.

 It must also be stated, that all of these rooms are properly closed off to each other, I detest “eat in kitchens”.
 I believe there should always be a separation between the kitchen and diningroom.
 Mostly, because I like the idea of different decor in each room…or because I don’t always feel like cleaning as I cook and like to enjoy my dinner, without staring at the crazy pile of dishes and food splatters all over the kitchen.
 So yay!
 I have a pretty big kitchen with a giant (in my book) pantry possibility.

 Sadly, Mendal’s hammock trees are in an area covered in poison ivy, and her workshop is in a cellar/basement without direct outside access (stairs leading down are in the laundry room), and my sister, Miranda, moved back in after graduating from university, so Mendal and I have to share a craftroom!
 Poor Mendal… :)